edbosisto/pongclone_js/README.md

 # pongclone_js

 A simple web browser pong game, built with html, css and javascript.
-Built as a learning exercise by Ed Bosisto with guidance from YouTube channel https://www.youtube.com/@WebDevSimplified
+Built as a learning exercise.

 ### To play, simply open index.html in a browser.